MonkWarrior08/Multi-Agent_Health_Analysis_System/README.md

 ## 🔍 Overview

-AutoGen is an intelligent multi-agent system that analyzes health data from various sources to generate personalized daily health plans.
+An intelligent multi-agent system that analyzes health data from various sources to generate personalized daily health plans.
 The system uses a collaborative approach with specialized AI agents that work together to create actionable insights.

 ## ✨ Features